Halo-Lab/use-breakpoints-width/README.md

   debounceDelay: 500
 });
 ```
-The default value for debounce is 250 ms. It's possible to left it undefined so default value will apply.
+The default delay for debounce is 250 ms. It's possible to left it undefined so default value will apply.
 ```js
 ...
 const { breakpoint, width } = useBreakpoints({